pgmrgeek/PhotoboothMgr/README.md

 Next, pull the PhotoboothMGR repository from github.
 Once you pull it, copy/move the contents to a new folder.
 This folder must be named "OnSite" and must be located in the root of Drive C.  Sorry, but its hardcoded for now.
 Here is a list of the required folders -

 c:\OnSite                        - Parent folder and Kiosk folder.
 Any jpg landing here gets processed.<br>
 c:\OnSite\actions                - holds Photoshop's action sets and javascript.<br>
 c:\OnSite\backgrounds            - holds the print layouts in subfolders, spec'd by the .CSV files.<br>
-c:\OnSite\capture        - incoming .jpgs can land here, to be managed by the human operator/technician.<br>
+c:\OnSite\capture                - incoming .jpgs  land here, for Managed Mode.<br>
 c:\OnSite\cloud                  - suggested output folder for the cloud/slideshow.
 Not really necessary.<br>
 c:\OnSite\orig                   - after images are processed, the original files are moved here.<br>
-c:\OnSite\printed        - the processed files are written here - .GIF, .PSD with layers, and a flattened .JPG.<br>
+c:\OnSite\printed                - the processed files are written here - .JPG, .GIF, .PSD with layers.<br>
 c:\OnSite\software               - windows runtime code and support files.<br>
+c:\OnSite\software\Documentation - Documentation for the product (A work in progress..). <br>

 Second step, Launch Pic2Print using "launch.bat" found in the software folder.
 The batch file creates any missing folders, and passes command line switches to Pic2Print, enabling some extra buttons, specifically, the Debug button.
 The debug button displays a form with a verbose listing of internal operations with helpful messages to verify email operations.
 Lastly, "launch.bat" fires off Photoshop with a sample JPG listing some printer setup instructions.